nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

          * _**synonym handling**_
          * _etc._
-      * _"assay type" seems like a bad gloss for "type of material," since it sounds like it denotes "experiment type" and not a category of physical object.
+      * _"assay type" seems like a bad gloss for "type of material," since it sounds like it denotes "experiment type" and not "a category of physical object."
 Flagged for renaming._
       * _policy specifying (or standardizing or prohibiting or ...?) a **term-addition request process** between CFDE and CV owners (active and ongoing between HMP